HimajaYerra/MapReduce/README.md

 VALUE-IN : <TEXT>

 KEY-OUT : <TEXT>It is the distinct Article name that has maximum Revision ID and we are taking those outlinks ignoring all old versions of the article.
-VALUE-OUT :<TEXT> The maximum Revision ID for the article and all the corresponding outlinks again seperated by \n.
+VALUE-OUT :<TEXT> The maximum Revision ID for the article and all the corresponding outlinks again separated by \n.

   # Job 2: